 Which thermometer is best to use for taking my basal body temperature (BBT)?

 At the Fertility and IVF Acupuncture Clinic it is recommended you use a mercurial thermometer.
 Dr Wilson has noticed there is less of a chance of an incorrect reading with mercurial thermometers.
-Since mercurial thermometers are no longer manufactured, ask your pharmacist for a digital thermometer specifically designed for BBT purposes.
+These are however difficult to find.
+If one cannot be found, ask your pharmacist for a digital thermometer specifically designed for BBT purposes.

-In the past, some patients at the Fertility and IVF Acupuncture Clinic have used battery operated thermometers and as a result, they have ended up with inaccurate BBT charts.
-The battery operated thermometers have two main shortcomings.
-Firstly, inaccurate readings when the batteries start to weaken, and secondly digital thermometers may have calibration problems.
-Both of these potential problems will mostly go unnoticed and will result in inaccurate BBT readings.
+In the past, some patients at the Fertility and IVF Acupuncture Clinic have used battery operated digital thermometers and as a result, they have ended up with inaccurate BBT charts.
+Battery-operated digital thermometers have two main shortcomings.
+Firstly, inaccurate readings can happen when the batteries start to weaken.
+Secondly, they may have calibration problems.
+Both of these potential problems will mostly go unnoticed and will result in inaccurate BBT charting.
 If your digital thermometer is brand new, it is unlikely you will have a problem.
 If it is an older thermometer, consider buying a new one.
-Be mindful of the fact that an accurate BBT chart facilitates better treatment for your infertility.

 If your BBT chart seems irregular, ask Dr Wilson and he will discuss potential thermometer issues with you during one of your consultations.